zubinchopra/portaldocs/portal-sdk/templates/portalfx-create.md

 #### Group
 This is a way for you to group values in the dropdown.
 The group callback will take a value from the dropdown and return a display string for which group the value should be in.
 If no display string or an empty string is provided, then the value will default to the top level of the group dropdown.

 If you want to sort the groups (not the values within the group), you can supply the 'sort' option, which should be a conventional comparator function that determines the sort order by returning a number greater or less than zero.
-It defaults to alphabetical sorting.
+It defaults to alphabetical sorting, as in the following example.

 {"gitdown": "include-section", "file": "../../../src/SDK/Framework.Tests/TypeScript/Tests/Controls/Forms/DropDown.Subscription.test.ts", "section": "config#group"}

 If you both disable and group, values which are disabled will be placed under the disabled group rather than the grouping provided in this callback.

 #### Sort
 If you want to sort values in the dropdown, supply the 'sort' option, which should be a convention comparator function that returns a number greater or less than zero.
-It defaults to alphabetical based on the display string of the value.
+It defaults to alphabetical based on the display string of the value, as in the following example.

 {"gitdown": "include-section", "file": "../../../src/SDK/Framework.Tests/TypeScript/Tests/Controls/Forms/DropDown.Subscription.test.ts", "section": "config#sort"}